 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.
 At Wisdom Physiotherapy, we have extensive experience treating shoulders.
 We provide treatment specific to your condition, goals, and needs, this may include:

 - a whole-body assessment

 - soft and deep tissue massage

 - specific home-exercise prescription and strengthening programs

 - Clinical Pilates

 Don’t wait for your shoulder pain to get worse, come an see us and start your recovery today.
-Call us on (08) 6389 2947 to find out more, or make an appointment or click here to book online.
+Call us on (08) 9384 1555 to find out more, or make an appointment with a shoulder physio in Claremont or click here to book online.